-Sheehan received a residency fellowship that is allowing her to do infrared photography in the northern latitudes, just off the Norwegian Islands.
+Sheehan received a residency fellowship that is allowing her to do infrared and other photographic processes on a tall ship in the northern latitudes, just off the coast of Svalbard, Norway.

 Sheehan said she primarily thinks of herself as “someone who draws” but she incorporates “all levels of visual information.”
-That includes photography, painting, charts, maps, and anything that helps convey “the collage experience of contemporary life.”
+That includes photography, painting, charts, maps, and anything that helps convey “the collaged, compressed experience of contemporary life.”

-Focusing on content that highlights the rapidly disappearing ice and snow, Sheehan said she’ll be using photo techniques in a “painterly way.”
+Focusing on content that highlights the rapidly disappearing ice and snow, Sheehan said she’ll be using photo techniques in a “painterly way,” playing with light, color, and texture.
 The use of infrared can transform a landscape that is green to appear as if it is pink or white, thus returning a verdant landscape to the color of the ice and snow that once covered it.

-“Rather than showing ice melting, they’ll show you what’s left,” she said.
+“Rather than showing ice melting, they’ll show you absence,” she said.
 “There are lots of mythic stories of shadows being the soul of something.”

 Sheehan expects the overall theme of the work to be about “light, shadow, and ghosts,” themes which she says will allow her to play with the nearly 24 hours of light a day at the Arctic Circle this time of year.

 “I use my camera as a drawing tool.
 I look for patterns of light and ephemeral moments in landscape,” she said.
 “I hope to bring that sensibility to the arctic.”